weberdomi-ctrl/ford-triplog/README.md

 4. Start Home Assistant.

-All trips, charging sessions and statistics will be restored automatically.
+Ford Triplog will automatically restore all trips, charging sessions and statistics.

 ------------------------